When an organization

 enjoy the site.

-User-friendly, but unfriendly to search engines and to websites that want to
+User-friendly, but unfriendly to search engines and to wanting to

 link to interior pages.
 White on black text